 Domain names can cost anywhere from $10 to $18 a year.
 You can buy them on websites like Namecheap or Godaddy.
 However, I have a better solution for you.

-With a Webhosting company called Bluehost, you can get a registered domain name quick and easy and set it up in 10 minutes or less.
+With a Webhosting company called Bluehost, you can get a registered domain name quickly and easily and set it up in 10 minutes or less.

 Oh, and it’s super easy!
 The domain name is included in the web hosting price, so you don’t have to pay separately.